amehrotra08/notes.anupamadenise.link/about.md

 permalink: /about/
 content-type: eg
 ---
 Welcome to my attempt at a Digial Garden.
 Like quite a few members of the [[Deep Productivity]] community, I learned a lot during the Covid-19 pandemic in 2020.
 One of them was about [[🧩Zettlekasten Method]].
-I started working on building my [[Second Brain]] in [[🧩Notion]] and I found that software so clunky, fairly confusing and unclear to use.
+See [[🧩Zettel]] I started working on building my [[Second Brain]] in [[🧩Notion]] and I found that software so clunky, fairly confusing and unclear to use.
 I'd just left AirTable after trying their free premium trial for a content calendar, and Notion less good at what AirTable did.
-In fact, I'd describe Notion as the true jack-of-all trades - poor for most things and probably mediocre at the rest.
+In fact, I'd describe Notion as the true jack-of-all trades - poor for most things and pro˝bably mediocre at the rest.
 But it tried to do too many things and I didn't particularly like any of them. 🤷🏾‍♀️.

 I digress.
 Next!